 • Earn 3% in travel rewards on all eligible travel purchases (6 Points per $1) and earn 1.5% in travel rewards on all other eligible purchases (3 Points per $1)

 There you go.
 With these three cards you are pretty much covered as a high end traveller.
 You can literally use the points and miles earned on the cards to redeem for any travel from economy class to first class.
 You get access to tons of airport lounges, you get to stay in luxurious hotels and more.

 Although we feel the combination above is your best bet there are other card options that can fit the bill for all three of the issuers.
-On the Amex side there are two other cards you could consider, the Centurion Card (Black Card) but that is an invite only card for those who spend a heck of a lot and we mean a lot on their card.
-For the Visa portion, you could look at the other popular Infinite Privilege Card, the RBC Avion Visa Infinite Privilege card.
-With it you are not limited to Aeroplan only like the TD card but you will lose out on some of those Air Canada benefits that TD provides.
-However you would now have points to use on any travel via RBC or you can convert to British Airways, Cathay Pacific and American Airlines.
-Lastly on the Mastercard side you could look at the BMO Rewards World Elite Mastercard.
-It is also a 2% back card towards travel and includes the basic Priority Pass membership with 4 free lounge visits each year.
+On the Amex side there are two other cards you could consider, the Centurion Card (Black Card) but that is an invite only card for those who spend a heck of a lot and we mean a lot on their card and the American Express® Aeroplan®* Reserve Card.
+For the Visa portion, you could look at the other two popular Infinite Privilege Cards, the RBC Avion Visa Infinite Privilege card or CIBC Aventura Visa Infinite Privilege Card.
+With these two you are not limited to Aeroplan only like the TD card but you will lose out on some of those Air Canada benefits that TD does provide.
+That being said with RBC you would now have points to use on any travel booked via them or you can convert to British Airways, Cathay Pacific and American Airlines and with CIBC you can book any travel with them.
+Lastly on the Mastercard side you could look at the MBNA Rewards World Elite® Mastercard® which doesn't present a lot of high end benefits but is a super strong points earning card or you could look at the BMO World Elite™* MasterCard®* which has basic Priority Pass membership with 4 free lounge visits each year.